theharshitkumar/catalystcoder-awake/content/posts/awesome-social-media-icon-design.md

 ![Awesome Social media icon design  using HTML & CSS only and with Hover effect](/uploads/social-media-icon-original.png "Awesome Social media icon design  using HTML & CSS only and with Hover effect")

 # **Youtube link**

-**If you havent saw the video, watch it here** : - https://youtu.be/Y5TR-Jkdzj0
+**If you haven't see the video, watch it here** : - https://youtu.be/Y5TR-Jkdzj0

 ## Steps to use Fontawesome Icons